jack-davidson/blog/blogs/Hosting a nodejs app on your own server!.md

 There are many large programs you need to configure to get a web app running.
 This article is here to the rescue!

-So whenever we are administrating a server and trying to install a new service, we need to plan how our components are going to interact.
+Whenever we are administrating a server and trying to install a new service, we need to plan how our components are going to interact.
 We need to plan what interfaces we are going to use and what channels of communication